 The WELCOME CENTER houses the enrollment services and student financial aid offices.
 It provides a reception area for prospective students and their parents, as well as private conference areas.

-BRADLEY MANOR is the official residence of the president of Lyon.
+BRADLEY MANOR is the honorary residence of the president of Lyon.
 Completed in 1994, it is named in honor of the family of the late Marion Bradley Lyon.

 EDWARDS COMMONS, a 44,000-square-foot campus center, was completed in August 2012.
-It contains the campus store; student mailboxes; the dining room and bistro; student programming space; a game room; student government offices; conference rooms; Career Development Center, counseling center, health and wellness clinic, and the student life office.
+It contains the campus store; student mailboxes; the dining room and bistro; student programming space; Scot Shop, a game room; student government offices; conference rooms; counseling center, health, and wellness clinic, and the student life office.
 The original Edwards Commons was destroyed by fire in October 2010.
 Edwards Commons was named for the late John W. and Lucille Welman Edwards of Batesville.
 Mr. Edwards was a former trustee and banker.

 The MAINTENANCE BUILDING is located at the south end of Huser Field.

-The TEMP houses the Scottish Heritage Program, a fine arts studio, and meeting space.
+The TEMP houses the Scottish Heritage Program, a fine arts studio, and a meeting space.